ipfs-cluster/ipfs-cluster-website/content/documentation/starting.md

 # Starting the Cluster

-Starting an IPFS Cluster peers is a simple process but it must be we well understood as it is one of the places where most mistakes happen.
+Starting a IPFS Cluster peers for the first time is a simple process but it must be we well understood as it is one of the places where most mistakes happen.

 <div class="tipbox tip"><code>ipfs-cluster-service daemon</code> starts a cluster peer, but we have to make sure the peer correctly participates and is seen by the rest of the Cluster.</div>